Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## Standard Library
 [std]: #std

 All APIs in the standard library should be migrated at once.
-With available migration strategies, there is no benefit in gradual migration, while it will greatly reduce the productivity of rustc developers by adding boilerplate and noise into the codebase.
+With available migration strategies, there is no benefit in gradual migration, it will greatly reduce the productivity of rustc developers by adding boilerplate and noise into the codebase.
 An audit must be performed to ensure which APIs must remain `Forget`.
 See [#migration](#migration) for more details.

 No types in std will be changed to `!Forget`.